-German Abolitionists in the Civil War will be the subject of a talk at the Hermann Branch of the Scenic Regional Library on Monday, March 20 at 6:30 p.m. at 601 Market Street in Hermann.
+German Abolitionists in the Civil War will be the subject of a talk at the Hermann Branch of the Scenic Regional Library on Monday, March 20 at 6:30 p.m. at 401 Market Street in Hermann.
 Author and Executive Director of the Missouri Germans Consortium Dorris Keeven-Franke will share the lives of the Muench family …

 Since 1868, the United States has observed Memorial Day as a national holiday on this day.
 It was originally known as Decoration Day, in honor of the Civil War’s fallen.

 The beginning of German emigration to Missouri is the small village of Dutzow and located about 50 miles west of St. Louis along the Missouri River.
 In 1829, a German attorney named Gottfried Duden published a book about Missouri from 1824 until 1827, titled “A Report on A Journey to the Western States of North America.”
 This book caused many German immigrants to consider Missouri a land of opportunity.
 In the decade that followed, 120,000 Germans would immigrate to the United States, with one-third of them settling in Missouri due to Duden’s book.